edburns/azure-docs/articles/openshift/howto-deploy-java-openliberty-app.md

 2. Edit the file by replacing **${Your_DockerHub_Account}** with your valid Docker Hub account name.

-Now you can deploy the sample Open Liberty application to the Azure Red Hat OpenShift 4 cluster [you created earlier in the article](#set-up-azure-red-hat-openshift-cluster).
+Now you can deploy the sample Liberty application to the Azure Red Hat OpenShift 4 cluster [you created earlier in the article](#set-up-azure-red-hat-openshift-cluster).

 ### Deploy from GUI